Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Introduction

-In section 3, we study a six-dimensional Yang-Mills theory compactified on a torus with magnetic flux. \cite{Buchmuller_2017} showed the presence of tachyons in the $SU(2)$ model, implying that the effective action corresponds to an expansion around an extremal point which is not the true ground state.
-Rather than studying tachyon condensation, we try to eliminate the tachyon by adding a scalar boson charged under the gauge symmetry, which gets a vacuum expectation value.
-Finally, we check if this model could include chiral fermions.
+Section \ref{sec:Tachyons} focuses on a six-dimensional Yang-Mills theory compactified on a torus with magnetic flux.
+In \cite{Buchmuller_2017}, tachyons were shown to appear in the $SU(2)$ model, indicating that the effective action represents an expansion around an extremal point that is not the true ground state.
+We propose a method to eliminate these tachyons by introducing a scalar boson charged under the gauge symmetry that acquires a vacuum expectation value.\footnote{As we will see, the elimination of tachyons is only valid for sufficiently low values of the magnetic flux.} Finally, we investigate whether this model could include chiral fermions.